ABOUT THE AUTHOR

 Rochester, Minnesota–just south of the frozen tundra–is where Mark and his wife, Barbara, call home.
 Besides writing, he enjoys walking his dog, biking, going out to eat, and traveling.
 He and Barbara have visited missionaries in the Dominican Republic and Japan.
 They enjoy traveling to foreign countries, with recent trips to Ireland, Italy, and France where story ideas seem to find him.
 They have two sons and six lively grandchildren.

-“A novel of Christian historical fiction must, first of all, be a tale of adventure, with a fast-paced, gripping story.
+“A novel of Christian fiction must, first of all, be a tale of adventure, with a fast-paced, gripping story.
 It must have interesting characters who struggle against peril and circumstance.
-As much as possible, its plot must be true to history, keeping readers on the edge of their seats while subtly glorifying Jesus.”
+It must keep readers on the edge of their seats.
+In the end, good must triumph over evil, life over death, and God over all who would oppose Him or his Son.”